Cognitive Test for Dementia: Detect Early

 1. Mini-Mental State Examination (MMSE)

-The Mini-Mental State Examination is a cognitive screening tool designed to assess cognitive function in adults.
-The test consists of a series of questions and tasks that evaluate various cognitive domains.
-These include: orientation, attention, memory, language, and visuospatial skills.
+The Mini-Mental State Examination is a cognitive test for dementia designed to assess cognitive function in adults.
+A series of questions are asked and participants complete tasks that evaluate various cognitive domains (orientation, attention, memory, language, and visuospatial skills).

-The MMSE takes approximately 10-15 minutes to administer and is scored out of 30.
+The test takes 10-15 minutes and is scored out of 30.
 Higher scores indicate better cognitive function.

-The test has been used extensively in clinical and research settings and considered a reliable and valid measure of cognitive function.
+The test has been used widely.
+It is considered to be a reliable and valid measure of cognitive function.

-The MMSE is not a definitive diagnostic tool for dementia and should be used in conjunction with other diagnostic measures.
+It is not a complete diagnostic tool for dementia and therefore should be used in conjunction with other diagnostic measures conducted by a medical professional.

 Link to the MMSE Test.